What Are the Effects of Coffee?

 On top of the adenosine flood, coffee can affect blood sugar levels.
 Due to caffeine’s potentially anxiety creating effects, coffee can stimulate the release of stress hormones like cortisol, which can lead to a temporary increase in blood sugar levels.
 However, this increase is often followed by a subsequent drop in blood sugar, causing feelings of tiredness and lethargy.

-This is why Blossom combines caffeine with l-theanine in each of our daytime oat milk latte mixes.
+This is why Blossom combines caffeine and l-theanine in each of our daytime oat milk latte mixes.
 L-theanine helps to minimize the side effects of the caffeine that causes the release of cortisol, preventing the caffeine-related side effects many would get from coffee.

 And lastly if you’re a regular coffee drinker, you know - or at least probably have felt - that coffee is a diuretic.
 That leads to an increase in urine production, more trips to the bathroom and can contribute to mild dehydration if not adequately balanced with water intake.